Day 1

 Credits: 2 CPECS®

-The role of clinical laboratory in kidney transplantation – Session chairs: J. P. Cristol (France), A. Djamali (USA)
+The role of clinical laboratory in kidney transplantation – Session chairs: A. Djamali (USA), T. Trenti (Italy)

 Immunosuppressive drug Monitoring for a Personalized Therapy – P. Marquet (France)